826 Los Angeles

-Aside from book design, our team also regularly participates in 826LA’s designer roundtable sessions in order to work through visual communication challenges with their diverse group of design volunteers.
-Because these sessions are designed to directly benefit the success of their storefront, the Time Travel Mart, we have been able to design a series of objects for their store including greeting cards, apparel, and even a quirky game.
+Aside from book design, our team has participated in 826LA’s designer roundtable sessions in order to work through visual communication challenges with their diverse group of design volunteers.
+Because these sessions are designed to directly benefit the success of their storefront, the Time Travel Mart, we have been able to design a series of objects for their store including greeting cards, temporary tattoos, apparel, and even a quirky game.

 In addition to providing visual communication work to help fill the shelves of the organization’s brick-and mortar location, we have also brought the store into the digital space by designing and developing the eCommerce website for the Time Travel Mart.
 The site is filled with “easter eggs” that link to fun gif animations that a dozen of our volunteers created inspired by the theme “time travel”.